buszi/Boomerang/README.md

 ## Installation

-Add the following dependencies to your app's `build.gradle.kts` file:
+Add the following dependencies to your `build.gradle.kts` file:

 ```kotlin
 // For core functionality only